swat-ds/liblab/README.md

 And lastly - if you happen to write in language other than English be sure to change `og_locale` in `_config.yml` to reflect it.

-### Enjoy

-I hope you enjoy using Pixyll.
-If you encounter any issues, please feel free to let me know by creating an [issue](https://github.com/johnotander/pixyll/issues).
-I'd love to help.

 ## Thanks to the following

 * [BASSCSS](http://basscss.com)